Achintharya/Tvastr/public/docs/06_reference/dashboard_guide.md

 ## Startup

-Launcher validates license, checks for updates (if enabled), and launches Streamlit dashboard.
+Launcher validates license, checks for updates (if enabled), and launches FastAPI server with Next.js dashboard.

 **License info logged at startup:**
 ```